Keeping global research vibrant and safe

 Applies to NSERC, SSHRC, CIHR, CFI and TIPS

 On January 16, 2024 the Ministers of Innovation, Science and Industry; Health; and Public Safety, Democratic Institutions and Governmental Affairs announced the Sensitive Technology Research and Affiliations of Concern (STRAC) policy.
-This policy follows their joint statement in February, 2023 announcing forthcoming new research security guidelines and is intended to be risk targeted.
-The policy applies to federal funding that opens May 1, 2024 and onwards through NSERC, SSHRC, CIHR, CFI as well as TIPS programs such as CRC and NFRF.
+The policy applies to federal funding that opened May 1, 2024 and onwards.
 It is not currently being applied to Tri-agency scholarships, or fellowships.

 This policy is based on two lists available at the links below.
 The lists will be regularly updated.